spinnaker/spinnaker.github.io/reference/pipeline/stages/index.md

 Server Groups if they don’t fit the specified criteria.

 ### Tag Image
-Tag an image.
+Tag the current image in your pipeline with all specified tags.
+Tags can only contain lowercase letters, numeric characters, underscores and dashes.
+Spinnaker converts the tags to your provider's equivalent: for example, it creates labels for GCE images, whereas it creates tags for AWS images, and so on.

 ### Wait
-Wait a specified period of time.
+Wait a specified period of time before proceeding.
+You can choose to manually skip some or all of the wait period during execution.

 ### Webhook
 Run a Webhook job.

 ### Wercker
 Run the specified Wercker pipeline.
 You must [set up Wercker](/setup/ci/wercker/) in order to use this stage.
 Once Wercker has been configured, your Wercker masters and the applications and pipelines available for your master's credentials will be shown in the drop-down menus.
 When a Wercker pipeline stage runs, a link to the Wercker run will be available, and the status of the Wercker run will be reported in Spinnaker.

 ## AppEngine